gleanerio/gleanerdocs.github.io/faircontext.md

 ## What is Gleaner

 Gleaner is a tool for extracting JSON-LD from web pages.
 You provide Gleaner a list of sites to index and it will access and retrieve pages based on the sitemap.xml of the domain(s).
 Gleaner can then check for well formed and valid structure in documents.
-The product of Gleaner runs can then be used to form Knowledge Graphs, Full-Text Indexes, Semantic Indexes Spatial Indexes or other products to drive discovery and use.
+The product of Gleaner runs can then be used to form Knowledge Graphs, Full-Text Indexes, Semantic Indexesi, Spatial Indexes or other products to drive discovery and use.

 ![Basic activity](assets/images/gleaner_ad1.png)

 ### Principles over Project

-The approach to using structured data on the web can be guided by the philosophy of _Principles over Project_.
-The that import aspects are the basic principles and not the implementation or code used to address the goal.
+The approach to using structured data on the web can be viewed in the context of _Principles over Project_.
+The view that the import aspects are the basic principles and not the implementation or code used to address the goal.
 Nothing in Gleaner or in an activity implementation using Gleaner is critical.
-All the components of the approach can be replaced with other approaches, including Gleaner itself which can be replaced with many other solid software packages.
+All the components of the approach can be replaced with other approaches, including Gleaner itself which can be replaced with other software packages.

 | Principles                 | Project                                              |